Mountain tapir: Evolution

 The mountain tapir is the least specialised of the living species of tapir, and has changed the least since the origin of the genus in the early Miocene.
 Genetic studies have shown that mountain tapirs diverged from its closest relative, the Brazilian tapir, in the late Pliocene, around three million years ago.
 This would have been shortly after the formation of the Panamanian Isthmus, allowing the ancestors of the two living species to migrate southward from their respective points of origin in Central America as part of the Great American Interchange.
 However, the modern species most likely originated in the Andes, some time after this early migration.

+Molecular dating methods based on three mitochondrial cytochrome genes found T. pinchaque to be within a paraphyletic T. terrestris complex.

 Vulnerability

 The mountain tapir is the most threatened of the five Tapirus species, classified as "Endangered" by the IUCN in 1996.
 According to the IUCN, there was a 20% chance the species could have been extinct as early as 2014.
 Due to the fragmentation of its surviving range, populations may already have fallen below the level required to sustain genetic diversity.

 Historically, mountain tapirs have been hunted for their meat and hides, while the toes, proboscises, and intestines are used in local folk medicines and as aphrodisiacs.
 Since they will eat crops when available, they are also sometimes killed by farmers protecting their produce.
 Today, deforestation for agriculture and mining, and poaching are the main threats to the species.

 There may be only 2,500 individuals left in the wild today, making it all the more difficult for scientists to study them.
 Also, very few individuals are found in zoos.
 Only a handful of breeding pairs of this species exists in captivity in the world — at the Los Angeles Zoo, the Cheyenne Mountain Zoo in Colorado Springs, and, as of 2006, the San Francisco Zoo.
 In Canada, a mating pair is kept in Langley, BC, at the Mountain View Conservation and Breeding Centre.
 The nine individuals in captivity are descendants of just two founder animals.
 This represents a distinct lack of genetic diversity and may not bode well for their continued existence in captivity.
-The three zoos that house this species are working to ensure that the remaining wild populations of mountain tapirs are protected.
-Two mountain tapirs were sent from San Francisco Zoo to Cali Zoo, making them be the only captive tapirs in their natural home range; one male is kept in Pitalito, it could be moved to the Cali Zoo to make a breeding pair.